Juniper/libslax/doc/distribution.rst

         <a> "b";
     }

-.. _profile option:
+.. _profile:

-.. option:: --profile <file>
+.. option:: --profile

   Enable profiling while the script is executing, writing the profile data to the given file.
 This accesses the same functionality as the :ref:`profile <profiler>` command in the :ref:`debugger <sdb>`.

+.. _profile-mode:

 .. option:: --profile-mode <mode>

   Provide additional information to the profiler.
-Currently the only supported mode is 'brief', which trims lines that are not executed from the profiler output.
+For `brief` mode, lines that are not executed are trimmed from the profiler output.
+  For `wall` mode, columns for "wall clock" time are added, displaying how much time (in seconds) was used for that line.
 Refer to the :ref:`profiler` for additional information.

 .. option:: --slax-output
 .. option:: -S